-In September 2014, CoorsTek and the Coors family announced an unprecedented $27 million investment in Colorado School of Mines, funding not only the CoorsTek Center for Applied Science and Engineering (currently under construction) but also high-tech equipment and a graduate research fellowship program.
-The new building will open during the 2017-2018 academic year.
+In September 2014, CoorsTek and the Coors family announced an unprecedented $27 million investment in Colorado School of Mines, funding not only the CoorsTek Center for Applied Science and Engineering but also high-tech equipment and a graduate research fellowship program.
+The new building opened in September 2017 and welcomed its first students in January 2018.

-The CoorsTek Center will support the College of Applied Science and Engineering.
-It will be the home building for the Department of Physics, and support the highly collaborative partnerships among the college’s four departments and two interdisciplinary programs: Physics, the Department of Chemistry and Geochemistry, the Department of Chemical Engineering and Biological Engineering, the Department of Metallurgical and Materials Engineering, the Materials Science Program, and the Nuclear Science and Engineering Program.
+The CoorsTek Center supports the College of Applied Science and Engineering.
+It is the home building for the Department of Physics, and support the highly collaborative partnerships among the college’s four departments and two interdisciplinary programs: Physics, the Department of Chemistry and Geochemistry, the Department of Chemical and Biological Engineering, the Department of Metallurgical and Materials Engineering, the Materials Science Program and the Nuclear Science and Engineering Program.

 A measurably better world will come from the amazing solutions that advances in engineered ceramics and engineered materials make possible.
 In order for that to happen, we need more scientists and engineers trained in state-of-the-art facilities by expert faculty, and more opportunities to collaborate with the brightest researchers.